-Upon the occurrence of a Change of Control Triggering Event, each holder will have the right to require us to repurchase the holder's Notes.
-Certain of our other debt securities also contain provisions conferring rights upon holders to require us to repurchase such securities at the option of the holders upon the occurrence of a change of control.
-Additionally, under our \$880 million secured credit agreement entered into on March 19, 2012, or the "March 2012 Credit Agreement," and our amended and restated \$1.707 billion senior secured credit agreement entered into on February 11, 2013, or the "New Credit Agreement," a change of control (as defined therein) constitutes an event of default that permits the lenders to accelerate the maturity of borrowings under the March 2012 Credit Agreement and the New Credit Agreement and the commitments to lend would terminate.
+Upon the occurrence of a Change of Control Triggering Event, each holder will have the right to require us to repurchase such holder's Notes.
+Our other debt securities also contain provisions conferring rights upon holders to require us to repurchase such securities at the option of the holders upon the occurrence of a change of control.
+Additionally, under the 2015 Revolving Credit Agreement and the 2016 Credit Agreement, a change of control (as defined therein) constitutes an event of default that permits the respective lenders to accelerate the maturity of borrowings under the 2015 Revolving Credit Agreement and the 2016 Credit Agreement, and the commitments to lend under those agreements would terminate.
 If a Change of Control Triggering Event were to occur, but we did not have sufficient funds to pay the repurchase price for all of the Notes and the other debt securities with repurchase rights which were tendered, that failure would constitute an event of default under the Indenture.
 Therefore, the occurrence of a Change of Control Triggering Event at a time when we could not pay for the Notes and the other debt securities with repurchase rights which were tendered as a result of the Change of Control Triggering Event could result in holders receiving substantially less than the principal amount of the Notes.

 One of the circumstances under which a Change of Control Triggering Event may occur is upon the sale, lease, exchange or other transfer of all or substantially all of our assets.
 However, the phrase "all or substantially all" will likely be interpreted under applicable state law and will be dependent upon particular facts or circumstances.
-As a result, there may be a degree of uncertainty in ascertaining whether a sale, lease, exchange of other transfer of "all or substantially all" of our assets has occurred, in which case, the ability of a holder of the Notes to obtain the benefit of the offer for repurchase of all or a portion of the Notes held by such holder may be impacted.
+As a result, there may be a degree of uncertainty in ascertaining whether a sale, lease, exchange or other transfer of "all or substantially all" of our assets has occurred, in which case, the ability of a holder of the Notes to obtain the benefit of the offer for repurchase of all or a portion of the Notes held by such holder may be impacted.